-The merger investigation and Undertakings
+The proposed transaction investigation and Undertakings

-- 7. In 2000, the OFT was notified of a proposed merger between Sky and BIB.
-Having examined this, the then Director General of Fair Trading advised the Secretary of State for Trade and Industry on 29 September 2000 that the transaction raised significant competition issues in the market for pay TV that would justify a reference to the Competition Commission.
+- In 2000, the OFT was notified of a proposed transaction between Sky and 6.
+BIB.
+Having examined this, the then Director General of Fair Trading advised the Secretary of State for Trade and Industry on 29 September 2000 that the transaction raised significant competition issues in the market for pay TV that would justify a reference to the CC.
 The Director General of Fair Trading advised that the issues could be addressed satisfactorily by an undertaking in lieu of a reference.
-This advice was accepted by the Secretary of State for Trade and Industry in the decision of 12 October 2000. - 8.
-The OFT consulted on draft undertakings concerning a requirement on Sky to provide a clean feed of its channels to other wholesale parties.
-The OFT advised the Secretary of State for Trade and Industry on 25 April 2001 and the Undertakings were accepted by the Secretary of State for Trade and Industry on 8 May 2001. - 9.
+This advice was accepted by the Secretary of State for Trade and Industry in a decision of 12 October 2000. - 7.
+Following a public consultation, on 25 April 2001 the OFT advised the Secretary of State for Trade and Industry to accept Undertakings given by Sky that it would provide a clean feed of its channels to other wholesale parties. - 8.
 The clean feed requirement was designed to ensure that, where wholesale customers did not wish to use all or some of the interactive features available to Sky customers, those (non-functional) features would not be included as part of the channel feed.
-Instead, a channel feed with only relevant or no interactive icons would be provided by Sky.
+Instead, a channel feed with only relevant or no interactive icons would be provided by Sky. - 9.
+The Undertakings were formally accepted by the Secretary of State for Trade and Industry on 8 May 2001.